SilviaCeausu/SilviaCeausu.github.io/_pages/about.md

 I am a conservation scientist at the [Centre for Biodiversity and Environment Research](https://www.ucl.ac.uk/biosciences/departments/genetics-evolution-and-environment/research/centre-biodiversity-and-environment-research-cber) at University College London.

-My goal is to develop tools and insights that support sustainable human development and coexistence between biodiversity and people.
-I am particularly interested in how biodiversity responds to human activities, and how humans interact with biodiversity and derive benefits from it through ecosystem services.
-The answers to many of the major questions in conservation are at the intersection between traditional research disciplines.
-This suits my natural impulse to explore and create new connections between conservation and other research areas.
+My goal is to develop tools and insights that support sustainable human development and human-wildlife coexistence coexistence.
+I am particularly interested in how biodiversity responds to human activities, and how humans interact and derive benefits from their environment.

+The answers to many of the major questions in conservation are at the intersection of traditional research disciplines.
+This suits my impulse to explore new connections between conservation and other research areas.
 Currently, I mainly draw from ecology, economics and human geography.

  My research is focused on three major themes: